olearyj/NYS-Canal-Guide/README.md

  - [ ] Replace SharedPreferences with Jetpack DataStore
  - [ ] Upgrade libraries
  - [ ] Add analytics
+ - [ ] Option for users to tip the developer

 ## History